ianrichard/common-chatbot-starter-project/README.md

 - Also look at logs/original-incoming-dialogflow-data.json to see what is being processed.
 ![Dialogflow sample intent](media/instructions/instructions.jpg "Logo Title Text 1")

-# Contributing to Underlying common-chatbot-ui Framework
+# Contributing to Underlying common-chatbot Framework

-- Clone [common-chatbot-ui](https://github.com/ianrichard/common-chatbot-ui) as a sibling project to this one (i.e. common-chatbot-ui and common-chatbot-ui-starter-project are right next to each other on your local file system)
+- Clone [common-chatbot](https://github.com/ianrichard/common-chatbot) as a sibling project to this one (i.e. common-chatbot and common-chatbot-starter-project are right next to each other on your local file system)
-- `cd common-chatbot-ui`, `npm install`
+- `cd common-chatbot`, `npm install`
 - When you run `npm run dev` in this project, Babel has a watcher into the underlying repo and transpiles it vs you having to run anything on the other repo.
 You don't need to do NPM linking.
 This project has a watcher for a sibling project and if it does, it transpiles the code and copies it into the node_modules for you.
-- Once you've done awesome stuff, do a pull request in [common-chatbot-ui](https://github.com/ianrichard/common-chatbot-ui)
+- Once you've done awesome stuff, do a pull request in [common-chatbot](https://github.com/ianrichard/common-chatbot)

 # Alternative Hosting Solutions